AlexWills37/UnityCardboard2020/README.md

 Updates 02/13/2024 by troyncf for Introduction to Virtual Reality System class Compatible with Unity 2020.3.x and Cardboard https://developers.google.com/cardboard/develop/unity/quickstart and Andoid 8.1

+Updates 03/06/2024 by Alex Wills with canvases and text objects for Introduction to Virtual Reality System class.